namhyung/uftrace/doc/uftrace-replay.md

 :   Do not show functions which run under the time threshold.
 If some functions
     explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.
 See *FILTERS*.

+-L *LOCATION*, \--loc-filter=*LOCATION*
+:   Set filter to trace selected source locations.
+    This option can be used more than once.
+See *FILTERS*.

 \--no-libcall
 :   Do not show library calls.